Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 Costs

-My total out-of-pocket cost is $9.06 for the domain and $5/mo for my sever.
+My out-of-pocket cost is $9.06 for the domain and $5/mo for my server.

-DigitalOcean offers incremental billing at $0.007/hr which is good to know if you want to destroy
+DigitalOcean offers incremental billing at $0.007/hr, which is good to know if you want to destroy

-everything afterwards.
+everything afterward.

 I can also spin up the server, test, and spin it down when done.